 Similar to progressive rate springs, variable pitch springs are different than regular compression springs that are designed to have a linear spring rate.

-Stanley Spring is constantly looking for efficiencies through innovation for our customers, and we’re proud to use the latest technology to provide variable pitch springs that allow for increasingly greater ranges between rates.
-We have the experience team members with the expertise to collaborate with any customer to design variable pitch springs that will fill any need and meet any requirement.
+Stanley Spring is continually looking for efficiencies through innovation for our customers.
+We’re proud to use the latest technology to provide variable pitch springs that allow for increasingly greater ranges between rates.
+We have experienced team members with the expertise to collaborate with any customer to design variable pitch springs that will fill any need and meet any requirement.

 Thank you very much,